SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

             OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" )
             NEAR/5
-              ("bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging"
+              ("bioeconom*" OR "bio-econom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging"
               OR "sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e waste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"